dahliamalkhi/dahliamalkhi.github.io/_posts/2025-01-12-hs-from-vpcbc.md

 and [HotStuff-2 by Malkhi and Nayak](https://api.semanticscholar.org/CorpusID:259144145).

 The construction [^1] consists of two parts.
-First, a leader uses *Verifiable-Provable-Consistent-Broadcast* [VPCBC](https://malkhi.com/posts/2025/01/vpcbc/) to post a new proposal.
+First, a leader uses *Verifiable-Consistent-Broadcast* [[Verifiable CBC]](https://malkhi.com/posts/2025/01/vpcbc/) to post a new proposal.
 If it commits, it is guaranteed that $n-f$ Validators hold a lock on it.
 Second, a new leader starts with a simplified and linear sub-protocol which is enabled by a **Handover rule** .
-In a nutshell, the Handover rule guarantees that when leaders start a new view, they learn the latest VPCBC lock which is held by any Honest Validator.
+In a nutshell, the Handover rule guarantees that when leaders start a new view, they learn the latest Verifiable CBC lock which is held by any Honest Validator.

 The difference between HotStuff and HotStuff-2 is utilizing 3 phases in [``HotStuff: Three-Chain Rules''](https://malkhi.com/posts/2019/08/hotstuff-three-chain-rules/) and 2 phases in